egenius01/HashNodes/clgb2ra87000a0al3fa0m1xhb.md

 ---
 title: "Why You Should Learn Python: The Best Programming Language for Beginners"
-seoTitle: "The Ultimate Guide to Learning Python: Why it's the Best Programming"
+seoTitle: "The Ultimate Guide to Learning Python: Why it's the Best For Newbies"
 seoDescription: "Looking to start your programming journey?
 Discover why Python is the best beginners programming language  with its easy-to-understand syntax and versatile"
 datePublished: Mon Apr 10 2023 16:55:23 GMT+0000 (Coordinated Universal Time)
 cuid: clgb2ra87000a0al3fa0m1xhb